ilundberg/teaching/info_6751_causal/class_exercises/matching/readme.md

 The file [matching_exercise.R](https://github.com/ilundberg/teaching/tree/master/info_6751_causal/class_exercises/matching/matching_exercise.R) is a skeleton of code for the exercise.
 It conducts four steps:

 1. Load the simulated population
 2. Draw a sample from that population.
-Estimate the ATT using the sample using the [MatchIt](https://cran.r-project.org/web/packages/MatchIt/vignettes/MatchIt.html) package.
+Estimate the ATT using the sample using the [MatchIt](https://cran.r-project.org/web/packages/MatchIt/vignettes/MatchIt.html) package
 3. Repeatedly sample and store an estimate.
-Summarize the performance of the estimator.
+Summarize the performance of the estimator
-4. Summarize the performance of the estimator.
+4. Summarize the performance of the estimator

 The code is currently structured to conduct a basic form of matching: 1:1 without replacement nearest neighbor propensity score matching.